matan-yes/data-collection-network-analysis/README.md

 6. Build a corpus and Term Document Matrix

 The data we collect is posts from [Tasty](https://www.facebook.com/buzzfeedtasty/?fref=ts) Facebook page
 We will fetch 25 posts, without comments.
-It would be nice if we can discover what are the main ingredients in thier recipe.
+It would be nice if we can discover what are the main ingredients in thier recipes.

 #### Let's start:
 Import RFacebook